tin2tin/Pallaidium/README.md

-# Generative AI - Text to Video and Audio
+# Generative AI - Text to Video and Audio in Blender
 AI generate video and audio from text prompts.

 ## How to install